fidian/git-started/doc/git-started/README.md

 These programs will be executed to pretty print a given file type.
 If the `get_file_type()` function returns 'php', then a `util/helpers/pretty_print.d/php` script will be used if it is found.

+Just like the lint checkers, the pretty printing can utilize a `_common` directory fallback and the `$OPTIONS` variable will be already set.

 util/helpers/setup.d
 --------------------

 Setup scripts to run in order to prepare your repository correctly.
 This can check to make sure that you have the right software installed (like npm or php), build configuration files for your system, check out submodules, download things and do anything else that is required to get the repository working for you.

 License Information
 ===================